GabiMarian/odin-recipes/README.md

 # odin-recipes
 This is supposed to be my first project in OdinProject.
-A simple recipe site using HTML only.
+A simple recipe site using HTML and CSS.